 Brandon Regional Hospital

 Brandon Regional Hospital is a JCAHO-accredited, full-service hospital serving the Tampa Bay area.
 Our ER is open 24/7 and provides care for all types of emergencies.

-We have a team of experienced doctors and nurses trained to handle motorcycle crashes.
+Our team of experienced doctors and nurses is trained to handle motorcycle crashes.
 We also have the latest technology and equipment to provide the best possible care for our patients.

 St. Joseph's Hospital

 If you are involved in a motorcycle crash in Tampa, you will likely be taken to St. Joseph's Hospital.
 The hospital has a Level I trauma center and is one of the busiest emergency rooms in the area.

 The hospital staff is experienced in treating all types of injuries, including those sustained in motorcycle accidents.
 They will work quickly to stabilize you and get the treatment you need.

 If you are worried about the cost of your treatment, don't be.
 St. Joseph's offers free or low-cost care to those who need it.
 You can rest assured that you will receive the best care at this hospital.